 Brazilian law recognizes different rights and collateral warranties in favor of funders and third parties who engage in the financing of construction and engineering projects.
 The different forms of project financing in Brazil consider several possibilities for the structuring of collateral warranties and third-party rights, including:

 Depending on each asset type, said securities shall require prior registration with the relevant public registry, since Brazilian law does not recognize “blanket liens”.

 Typical parties in construction and engineering projects in Brazil vary in accordance with the specific set up of each single project.

-In the “contractor’s” side, there may be different kinds of contractors, depending on the project’s particular characteristics and the procurement method chosen.
-There is usually the civil construction contractor, the “Design Team”, the “System Supplier” and other key suppliers.
-In “Engineering, Procurement and Construction (EPC)” projects, the main suppliers will be integrated in a “consortium”, or even as subcontractors of the “contractor”.
+On the “contractor’s” side, there may be different kinds of contractors, depending on the project’s particular characteristics and the procurement method chosen.
+There are usually the civil construction contractor, the “Design Team”, the “System Supplier” and other key suppliers.
+In Engineering, Procurement and Construction (EPC) projects, the main suppliers will be integrated in a “consortium”, or even as subcontractors of the “contractor”.

 Not rarely the “project owner” will make use of consultants to work as their inspection team or “owner’s engineer”.
 In some projects that role is carried out by an internal team of the “owner”.

 In Project Finance structures, the financing agents and lenders will often be involved during the construction contracts negotiation and may have liens and assignment rights under the contracts.